About

 Energy Considerations of Large Language Model Inference and Efficiency Optimizations

-Hardware Scaling Trends and Diminishing Returns in Large-Scale Distributed Training
+Efficient Hardware Scaling and Diminishing Returns in Large-Scale Training of Language Models

 Holistically Evaluating the Environmental Impact of Creating Language Models

-International Conference on Learning Representations (ICLR), 2025.
+The Thirtheenth International Conference on Learning Representations (ICLR), 2025.

 Gradient Localization Improves Lifelong Pretraining of Language Models